-- 1. The strategic objective "To improve the legal framework for (innovative) business" of the key area of changes "Pro-innovation administration and governance" is implemented by project "Lobbying system to improve business environment" (20 K12 EUR/year); - 2.
+- 1. The strategic objective "To improve the legal framework for (innovative) business" of the key area of changes "Pro-innovation administration and governance" is implemented by project "Lobbying system to improve business environment" (20 K EUR/year); - 2.
 The strategic objective "To improve the quality and problematic orientation of public research in the region" of the key area of changes "Excellence in research" consists of some specific objectives that are implemented through various programs/projects: - Specific objective "To have sufficient talents for research in the region" is implemented by projects: - Natural sciences stellarium.
 It is a research popularization infrastructure, oriented to increase of the attractiveness of Brno center for teenagers and adults, the locals and tourists that completes the existing projects Natural Sciences Exploratorium and Natural Sciences Digitarium.
-Funding 2,7 M EUR; - GO_Science @ BRNO.
-Aims to maximise the benefit of Czech and foreign specialists visiting Brno and the South Moravian Region, to support media coverage of science, and to promote the existing scientific projects and their results and successes.
-Consists of such activities as lectures for public, workshops, science cafe, networking, existing scientific and popularisation projects, meetings between major scientists and representatives of the public life in Brno.
-Funding 58,7 K EUR/year; - Brno PhD Talent.
-Aims to motivate and support talented students to take up scientific careers by offering them a stable financial support.
-The project responds to the unsuitable financial conditions of PhD studies in the Czech Republic and gives prestige to supported students, enabling them to fully devote themselves to their studies and scientific work.
-The project will also favour applicants whose PhD work focuses on scientific directions which will strengthen smart specialisation of the region.
-Funding 156,6 K EU/year; - Support of gifted students.
-Aims to provide gifted pupils/students with means to extend their knowledge and skills as necessary, to make the students more desirable for scientific institutions and innovative companies, and to strengthen their links to the region.
-Funding 195,8 K EUR/year. - Specific objective "To improve material conditions for good quality" is implemented by projects:
+Funding 2,7 M EUR;

-12 Thousand
+Thousand